 Any housing is to be conceived as a community building exercise and achievement, tailored to the needs of the Britannia community including families.

-All land on the Britannia site must continue to be 100% publically owned.
+All land on the Britannia site must continue to be 100% publicly owned.

 Any potential housing must be 100% secured affordable* non-market housing in perpetuity.